chauk0218842/multi-framework-app/README.md

 	 |    |    |-- (transmission-library.js)
 	 |    |        * Base "Transmission" object library
 	 |    |        * Creates the "Transmission" object
+	 |    |        * A communication protocol between host and client
 	 |    |
 	 |    |-- [utility-library]
 	 |        * Contains all components related to this library